VirgilSecurity/virgil-crypto-c/docs/c_module.md

     <c_struct
         name = "..."
+      [ declaration = "public | private | external"  ("public") ]
       [ uid = "..." ]
+      [ definition = "public | private | external"  ("private") ]
         >
         <c_property>, 1 or more
     </c_struct>

 The c_struct item can have these attributes:

+definition:
+    Defines where component will be defined.
+This attribute must not be inherited.
+The definition attribute is optional.
+Its default value is "private".
+It can take one of the following values:

+Value: Meaning:
+public: Component definition is visible for outside world.
+private: Component definition is hidden in a correspond source file.
+external: Component definition is located somewhere.

+declaration:
+    Defines where component will be declared.
+This attribute must not be inherited.
+The declaration attribute is optional.
+Its default value is "public".
+It can take one of the following values:

+Value: Meaning:
+public: Component declaration is visible for outside world.
+private: Component declaration is hidden in a correspond source file.
+external: Component declaration is located somewhere.

 uid:
     Unique component identifier represents name that uniquely identifies